About the Department

 Five Things You Should Know:

-- Experiments with new courses regularly (360 Video, Food in Media, Virtual Reality for Social Good, Solutions Journalism, Audience Engagement, and more…)
+- Experiments with new courses regularly (360 Video, Drone Journalism, Virtual Reality for Social Good, Solutions Journalism, Audience Engagement, and more…)

 Notable Alumni include: